babashka/babashka/doc/projects.md

 1
 ```

-NOTE: slingshot's tests pass with babashka, except for catching record types by
+NOTE: slingshot's tests pass with babashka except one: catching a record types
-name, due to a difference in how records are implemented in babashka.
-This may
+by name.
+This is due to a difference in how records are implemented in
-be fixed later if this turns out to be really useful.
+babashka.
+This may be fixed later if this turns out to be really useful.

 ## Pods